Acocks Green Heritage Trail

 Suggested Heritage Trail walking routes

 From Board 1, at the original Acocks Green, we walk past the locations of two old inns, the Dolphin and the Spread Eagle, to the site of large houses once standing right and left.
 Here is Board 2.
 Road widening took place here in the 1930s, and now we have pavement widening to change the experience back to a more pleasant one for pedestrians.
 As we reach Station Road, we can imagine the crowds gathering at the Picture Playhouse on the corner.
 This was Acocks Green’s silent cinema, where the management might have served you a cup of tea.
 Many of the shops that we have passed on both sides are replacements of what was there before, but from Station Road to Dudley Park Road we are looking at a complete mid-1970s row.
 At the Green (5) are two more boards, numbers 3 and 4, which describe how today’s centre has changed, particularly in the early 1930s.
+For a detailed history of the Warwick Road, go here.

 To find Board 5 we pass round the Green onto the continuation of the Warwick Road travelling towards the city centre.
 Here is a cluster of buildings, which illustrate two of the phases of Acocks Green’s development.
 St Mary’s church was not the first place of worship in the area: the Congregationalists and Methodists were there first, but only a decade or so after the railway arrived in 1852, building of the Anglican church started, continuing until the new century.
 Curiously, this parish church has no tower or spire.
 Across the road, Stone Hall is a hint of the wealth that came to colonise this rural backwater in the quarter-century to 1875.
 Architecturally, the school is one of the Edwardian highlights of Acocks Green.
+Pages about the Warwick Road are here.

 Yardley Road also reflects the Edwardian expansion, but in terms of the creation of a self-sufficient local centre away from the Green.
 To get there, we now turn back towards the Green, and walk up Dudley Park Road, named after a Birmingham jeweller called William Dudley.
 At Sherbourne Road we can see several flat blocks: these replaced large Victorian houses and the Acocks Green Institute, the cultural apex of local life in the last quarter of the nineteenth century.
 Even Oscar Wilde came here.
 After passing some of the earliest Victorian houses still standing, we come to the railway station on our right.
 This was enlarged in 1906, and reduced in size in 1968.